- About Us

 Guests leave Sam's Tours by speedboat and are dropped at the tour's location in the Rock Islands, the boat shadows the tour until it brings you back to the dive shop, for an afternoon cold beer and snacks at Bottom Time Bar and Grill.
 A perfect experience for outdoors fans, snorkelers, and divers alike!

-Sam's Tours offers six different kayak tours, giving you the chance to explore a variety of different habitats within Palau's Rock Islands.
+Sam's Tours offers four different kayak tours, giving you the chance to explore a variety of different habitats within Palau's Rock Islands.
 Learn the history of the archipelago, and open your eyes to the amazing beauty around you.
-Our tour offering includes: Nikko Bay, Risong Bay, Long Lake, Tarzan Tour, Ulong and German Lighthouse.
+Our tour offering includes: Nikko Bay, Risong Bay, Long Lake, and Tarzan Tour.

 This is an excellent tour for kids and adventurers.
 This well-sheltered bay holds pristine coral gardens with world-class snorkeling, hidden marine caves full of geologic wonders, and forgotten WWII bunkers and artifacts.
 When the tides are just right we're able to sneak through a marine tunnel into a normally inaccessible world called Disney Lake.